-The mission of Kids Helping Kids is to develop leadership skills through youth-led service projects.
+The mission of Kids Helping Kids is to facilitate the development of leadership skills through youth-led service projects.
 Why?
 Because there is nothing like it.
 KHK gives students a voice, the tools, the belief in themselves, and a path to take their power and positively impact others!

 We empower kids to turn empathy into action by designing and implementing service projects that benefit other children in the community.
 All of our projects are created, planned, and led by youth.
 They provide meaningful and enriching experiences, foster personal connections, help our youth develop critical 21st-century skills, and fill a need for kids throughout the community.